react-navigation/react-navigation.github.io/versioned_docs/version-5.x/bottom-tab-navigator.md

 Whether this screen should be unmounted when navigating away from it.
 Unmounting a screen resets any local state in the screen as well as state of nested navigators in the screen.
 Defaults to `false`.

+Normally, we don't recommend enabling this prop as users don't expect their navigation history to be lost when switching tabs.
+If you enable this prop, please consider if this will actually provide a better experience for the user.

 ### Events

 The navigator can [emit events](navigation-events.md) on certain actions.
 Supported events are: